 This crust is one of my favorite things.
 It’s gluten-free, paleo, and vegan, AND it’s absurdly flaky and delicious.
 Some of that comes from ingredient choices and some of it from the technique.
 For this recipe, we use two flours:

-• Blanched Almond Flour – this had a super mild taste and gives us a deliciously tender pie crust texture.
+• Blanched Almond Flour – this had a remarkably mild taste and yielded a deliciously tender pie crust texture.

-• Cassava Flour – this flour, made from the ground cassava root, helps make this pie crust easier to work with and gives it a little elasticity.
+• Cassava Flour – This flour, made from ground cassava root, helps make the pie crust easier to work with and lends it a little elasticity.
 If needed, you could replace this flour with tapioca or arrowroot flour, but I wouldn’t recommend using all almond flour.

 For flavor, we add salt, dried thyme, and nutritional yeast.
 The nutritional yeast adds a savory, umami flavor – almost cheesy!
 For flakiness, we work in some refined coconut oil (you could also use vegan butter or ghee) with a pastry cutter.
 Then, we stir in a flax egg and a few tablespoons of unsweetened nut milk.
 We use the same method for making the pie crust as you would with any other pie crust, just with gluten-free, paleo, and vegan ingredients!